 Tow/Storage Hearing Information:

 Under the provisions of Section 22852 CVC, you or your agent have the right to determine the validity of the storage or impound of your vehicle.
 The vehicle post storage hearing is an informal administrative process to determine whether or not a vehicle was lawfully stored.
 Storage hearings are conducted Monday through Thursday 8am to 12pm (excluding holidays).
-If you choose to contest the validity of this storage, you shall request the hearing by telephone in person, or in writing.
-Your request for a hearing shall be received at by the Riverside County Sheriff Department within ten (10) days from the date of your notice is received.
+If you choose to contest the validity of this storage, you shall request the hearing by telephone, in person or in writing.
+Your request for a hearing shall be received by the Riverside County Sheriff Department within ten (10) days from the date of your notice is received.
 If you request a hearing, it will be conducted within 48 hours of the request, excluding weekends and holidays.
 Your vehicle may also be subject to a Vehicle Impound Recovery Fee of $208.

 To request a tow hearing please call 760 863-8990.

 Person’s requiring an inspection of their vehicle for a correctable violation will be subject to a ticket sign off fee of $27.00 per government code GC 26720, GC 26746.1, GC 26748.